nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 **May 30-31**

-Registration will open in January 2024
+Registration will open in January 2024 at Aalto University, Espoo, Finland.

 ## What is it?